jakedex/odin-ruby/oop/tictactoe/README.md

 #Tic Tac Toe
-Simple command line tic-tac-toe game where two humans can play against each other.
+A simple command line tic-tac-toe game where two humans can play against each other.

 ##Game
 The game starts by asking for each player's name and then displays the positions on the game board.